 The "before-header" area has removed in version 3.2.0, from themes that previously contained it.

-This makes sense from a user experience perspective: when you first land on a webpage, you want to see the content and receive value before being assaulted with ads.
+This makes sense from a user experience perspective: when you first land on a webpage, you want to see the content and receive value before being assaulted with ads (or a newsletter signup).

 This also applies to calls-to-action for newsletter signups: If I land on your website and have no idea who you are or if your recipe is good or bad, I have zero interest in giving you my email.

 The best place for a newsletter signup is near the main content (eg. the recipe), or at the end - after you've demonstrated that you're not some copy+paste hackjob, and have value to deliver in exchange for submitting my email.

 We've removed this section as a best practice.